biography

 later years

 By the mid 1960s, film roles began to dry up for Merry Anders.
-After a stint on Dragnet 1967, a few more films, and a few guest shots on other TV programs, she retired from the screen as she could not makes ends meet.
-She went to work for Litton Data Systems in 1969 but on occasion tackled roles in films such as Blood Legacy (1971; with Faith Domergue and Jeff Morrow).
-Anders remarried in 1986 and retired from Litton in the 1994.
+After a stint on Dragnet 1967, a few more films, and some guest shots on other TV programs, she retired from the screen as she could not makes ends meet.
+She went to work for Litton Data Systems in 1969 but through the early 1970s she tackled roles in films such as Blood Legacy (1971; with Faith Domergue and Jeff Morrow).
+At 40 years old, she ended her acting career to focus on her new career at Litton.
+Anders remarried in 1986 and retired from Litton in 1994.
 Her second husband left her a widow in 1999.
 Sadly, Merry Anders passed away on October, 28, 2012, at the age of 80.
-She was survived by her daughter, Tina.merry anders dvds available from amazon.com
+She was survived by her daughter, Tina.

 filmography